-A well-constructed and comprehensive compliance program can solve these competing interests and is an important risk-management tool.
+A well constructed and comprehensive compliance program can solve these competing interests and is an important risk management tool.

-DLA Piper’s global data protection and privacy team has the deep experience and international reach to help global businesses develop and implement achievable compliance solutions to the myriad data protection laws that apply to global businesses.
+DLA Piper's global data protection and privacy team has the deep experience and international reach to help global businesses develop and implement practical compliance solutions to the myriad data protection laws that apply to global businesses.

 We continue to witness a period of unprecedented activity in the development of data protection regulation around the world which will have a profound impact on the way in which global businesses are required to approach the collection and management of personal information.